foundersandcoders/coursebook/src/workshops/database-testing/index.md

 });
 ```

-These tests work fine, but if we ran the delete test on its own it would fail.
-It expects there to already be a dog called "Rover" in the database, but this only happens if the create test runs first.
+These tests work fine _together_, but if we ran the delete test on its own it would fail.
+It expects there to already be a dog called "Rover" in the database, but this only happens if the creation test runs first.

 This is a bad idea since it makes tests brittle.
 If somebody comes along later and swaps the order of the tests (or removes a test) it could break things.
 Tests should always be self-contained and able to run on their own.